One-Shot Distributed Source Simulation: As Quantum as it Can Get: Conclusion and Open Problems

+As already alluded to, an open problem related to the establishment of a strong converse would be the establishment of second-order asymptotics, though this may be difficult with the rate being a function of the auxiliary random variable.
+Indeed, to the best of our knowledge, the second-order asymptotics of distributed source simulation are not known even in the fully classical setting.
+It has been highlighted previously it is difficult to obtain second-order asymptotics for network coding problems that involve an auxiliary random variable \cite{Tan-2014a}, which was the consistent issue throughout this work.
+To the best of our knowledge, the only network coding problem with an auxiliary random variable that has had second-order asymptotics established is the Gray-Wyner problem \cite{Watanabe-2016a,Zhou-2016a}.

 After establishing the general framework of one-shot distributed source simulation for bipartite states we considered two variations: more parties and an entangled state variation.
 In the multipartite setting we explained while all the proofs extend in a straightforward manner and made some clarifications with regards to comments in previous work \cite{Liu-2010a}.
 In the quantum setting, we discussed the ability to use embezzling as a strategy for the equivalent of distributed source simulation as conversion of entangled states to arbitrary error with zero communication is impossible.
-We considered both the setting where the seed state cannot use any classical correlation and when it can and gave tight upper and lower bounds that in general do not match.
+We considered both the setting where the initial state cannot include classical correlation beyond through entanglement and when it can and gave tight upper and lower bounds that in general do not match.